How to get a lower car payment: 4 ways

 - Buy a used vehicle.
 Not only is it significantly less expensive upfront, but buying a used car will also help you avoid the huge drop in value that new cars face.

 - Make a large down payment if you can.
-The more you pay at the outset, the less you will need to finance — which means lower monthly payments.
+The more you pay upfront, the less you will need to finance — which means lower monthly payments.

 - Trade in your current vehicle or sell it privately.
-Using your current ride as a boost to your down payment is a great way to keep your next monthly payment low.
+Using your current ride to boost your down payment is a great way to keep your next monthly payment low.

 - Improve your credit score before you apply for a loan.
 Lenders and dealerships will give you better rates when you have good or excellent credit.
 If you can, wait to buy a car until your score has jumped a few points.